 I should add, though that I pray lots.
 Much of my thinking is prayer, actually.
 I thoroughly enjoy my conversations with God.

-Quite often when I’m sure the sky is falling and I’m ranting in my head about it, my “first thought” is something ridiculously cute or funny and I just stop taking myself so seriously.
+For example, quite often when I’m sure the sky is falling and I’m ranting in my head about it, my “first thought” is something ridiculously cute or funny and before I know it, I just stop taking myself so seriously.

 I’m also very sure praying as often as I do isn’t necessary.
 I know there are amazingly great thinkers out there who use their thoughts for so many more useful things than I do!
 And I think I’d be very scared if I didn’t believe this.